 1.7.
 Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-O This topic was not covered.

-Score explanation: In the Epidemiology, Biostatistics & Public Health Module (Module code: PHPS20010), several lectures are offered on food security, global health and the environment.
-These discuss issues regarding food safety, animal and plant health, food borne disease and how these are being impacted by climate change.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 2 Score explanation: In the Epidemiology, Biostatistics & Public Health Module (Module code: PHPS20010), there are three lectures on food security, global health and the environment.
+These discuss how climate change impacts issues regarding food safety, animal and plant health, food borne disease and the neuropsychological effects on patients.
 1.8.
-Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: This aspect is briefly covered in the aforementioned Principles of Infection and its mar 1.9.
-Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?
-3 This topic was explored in depth by the core curriculum.
+Does your medical school curriculum addination food and water security, ecosystem hea ress the relationships between health, individual lth, and climate change?
+This topic was explored in depth by the core cur riculum.
+This topic was briefly covered in the core curricu ılum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 2 Score explanation: Briefly mentioned in the international health III & IV lecture series in the Public Health Medicine, Epidemiology and International Health Module (Module code: PHPS30020).
+This aspect is briefly covered in the aforementioned Principles of Infection and its Treatment (Module code: MEMI30040) Module, which discusses how the environmental and socioeconomic circumstances in African and Asian countries is a contributing factor in the proliferation of mosquito-borne diseases such as malaria and dengue fever.
+1.9.
+Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of colour, Indigenous communities, children, homeless populations, and older adults?
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 2